Mineinjava/ffellowship/README.md

 # ffellowship
-Frequency Fellowship: Examining Radio Wave Propagation from a High Altitude Balloon=
+Frequency Fellowship: Examining Radio Wave Propagation from a High Altitude Balloon
 ---

 This is a project for Hack Club's [Apex](https://apex.hackclub.com),